Introduction

 Note

-Only perform this step if you selected encrypted partition in Step 3.2.
+Perform this step ONLY if you chose Encrypted Partition in Step 3.2.

 Step 1: Enable systemd cryptsetup support